Plyometric Exercises Every Young Athlete Should Know

 2. Lateral Box Jump

-The lateral box jump is similar to the box jump but instead involves jumping onto a box that is placed at one’s side.
-Athletes don’t just travel forward, they move in multiple directions, including sideways.
+Similar to the box jump, the lateral box jump involves jumping onto a box that is placed at one’s side.
+Athletes not only travel forward, but move in multiple directions, including sideways.
 Lateral movements involve the recruitment of muscles that stabilize the hip including the gluteus medius and minimus.
-These muscles are important for quick direction changes and movements in the frontal and sagittal plane.
+Additionally, these muscles are important for quick direction changes and movements in the frontal and sagittal plane.

 To perform this exercise you would begin in a squat with a shoulder-width stance.
 In one powerful move, perform a squat jump onto the box at your side without rotating the body, and land lightly with soft knees.
 Step or jump back down, and repeat.